How To Install PostgreSQL 14 on Ubuntu 20.04

 The last output above shows there is also a connection to ephemeral UDP port from local.
 According to this thread on PostgreSQL mailing lists, this is a PostgreSQL stats collector that uses UDP to send and receive stats data locally.

-Checking PostgreSQL Process
+## Checking PostgreSQL Process {#h-checking-postgresql-process}

-We can ue ps command to check what processes currently running with name contain postgres.
+We can ue `ps` command to check what processes currently running with name contain postgres.

 ps -aux | grep postgres

-Check PostgreSQL 14 resource usage like CPU and memory usingtop command.
+Check PostgreSQL 14 resource usage like CPU and memory usingtop

 top -u postgres

-Managing PostgreSQL 14 Services on Ubuntu 20.04
+## Managing PostgreSQL 14 Services on Ubuntu 20.04 {#h-managing-postgresql-14-services-on-ubuntu-20-04}

-Check postgres service status using command below.
+Check `postgres` service status using command below.

 sudo service postgresql status

-We can also use systemctl command to check PostgreSQL service status.
+command to check PostgreSQL service status.

 sudo systemctl status postgresql

-Using both commands above you see active (exited) on the Active: line.
-This happens because systemd doesn’t know the status of each PostgreSQL cluster running on the instance.
+Using both commands above you see `active (exited)` on the `Active:` line.
+This happens because systemd doesn't know the status of each PostgreSQL cluster running on the instance.
 One instance/installation of PostgreSQL can run multiple clusters of PostgreSQL.

 We can check, list of PostgreSQL clusters running on our machine using the command below.